Test and Protect

 - Be conservative in your approach to your sport and do not take any unnecessary risk that may put you or others in danger.

-- Avoid busy areas where social distancing is not possible.
+- Avoid busy areas where physical distancing is not possible.

 We would recommend that you do not launch at locations where you cannot maintain physical distancing for example crowded beaches or hot spots.